 When classes end at 3:30 pm, students may head home or stay for our extended day program until 5:00 pm at no extra charge.
 Students can participate in organized, counselor-led outdoor activities such corn hole, volleyball, or movies on a rainy day.
 This allows day students the opportunity to bond with classmates, enjoy the beautiful surroundings, and discuss the day’s lessons and labs.

-Some residential students stay at Emmanuel dorms, which are newly updated and air-conditioned facilities with WiFi, lounges outfitted with flat-screen televisions, multiple refrigerators, a kitchen to prepare extra treats, and counselors who live in the building and are available at all hours.
+Some residential students stay at the dorms, which are updated and air-conditioned facilities with WiFi, lounges outfitted with flat-screen televisions, multiple refrigerators, a kitchen to prepare extra treats, and counselors who live in the building and are available at all hours.
 Counselors take attendance and walk their students to class every morning, making sure each student is accounted for with plenty of time to head to class.
 From 7:00-8:30, students can enjoy breakfast in the residential dining facility, where they enjoy a hot buffet of breakfast food such as eggs, pancakes, French toast, and hash browns, plus a coffee station, a fruit bar, a bakery, and more!

 Other students stay in the beautifully wood carved dorms at Simmons University.
 Students return to the residential campus after classes, once again chaperoned by counselors who have accounted for every student.
 Between 5:00 and 6:30, students head to Bartol Dining Hall, where they have their choice of delicious hot entrees such as tacos, pasta and meatballs, or chicken parmesan, an everyday grill with hamburgers, hotdogs, French fries and grilled cheese, a health and wellness station with a variety of vegetables and vegetarian options, a soup station, a pizza station, and a bakery.